 Applications of O-Ring Belts

 In general, belt drives are used to transmit power or motion.
-O-ring belts are used in conjunction with round belt pulleys in order to transmit power across long distances.
-They have a number of particular power transmission applications, including: printing, commercial sewing, live roller conveying (providing motion power to conveyors like lineshaft conveyors and powered rolling conveyors), vacuuming, serpentine drives, twisted drives and quarter-turn drives.
+O-ring belts are used in conjunction with round belt pulleys to transmit power across long distances.

-O-ring belts are named after their circular cross sections, which are made from elastomeric plastic materials, such as rubber, nylon or urethane.
+O-ring belts are named after their circular cross sections, which are made from elastomeric plastic materials, such as rubber, nylon, or urethane.
 Of these, urethane is the most popular.
 Because they use such stretchable material, o-ring belt drives do not require belt tensioners.
-In addition, their material makeup makes them stable, resistant to abrasion and cuts, resistant to stress from bends, non-fraying and non-marking.
-If manufacturers so choose or if you request it, they can alter the material to exhibit a number of different characteristics, such as UV resistance, anti-static behavior, increased oil resistance and different textures.
+In addition, their material makeup makes them stable, resistant to abrasion and cuts, resistant to stress from bends, non-fraying, and non-marking.
+If manufacturers so choose or if you request it, the belts can be altered to exhibit a number of different characteristics, such as UV resistance, anti-static behavior, increased oil resistance, and different textures.
 O-rings are also available in FDA/food grade approved varieties.
 Also, elastomers like urethane are easy to color, so manufacturers can custom color your o-ring belts.